 contempt in general use in the South before it became specific to

-Indiana" He notes the incorrect date of 1826 on the letter often cited as the first example of
+Indiana."
+He notes the incorrect date of 1826 on the letter often cited as the first

-its earliest appearance in print and discovered no evidence
+written appearance of the word and discovered no evidence

 of the term before February 11, 1831, a fact significant in his attempt